mrroach9/Rowell/readme.md

 Current existing bug:

-* When reaching the bottom of a board, next button will lead to an error since incomplete CORS suppo- rt.
+* When reaching the bottom of a board, next button will lead to an error since incomplete CORS support.

 ####Version 0.0.3
 Release date: 06/06/2012